sccn/sccn.github.io/Graveyard/common_baseline.md

 <u>Notes: </u>

--   Normally, the user might want to accumulate and save the ERSPs and other output variables returned by *newtimef()* above to make possible further quantitative comparisons between subjects.
+-   Normally, the user might want to accumulate and save the ERSPs and other output variables returned by *newtimef.m* above to make possible further quantitative comparisons between subjects.

 -   In the current version of EEGLAB, the cross-coherence function {